ByteBard58/Data-Science-Roadmap/Phase 1/readme.md

 Due to obvious reasons, I can’t share my mathematical and theoretical learnings here.
 However, I’m happy to share my code and Jupyter notebooks that I created while learning various modules.
 You can find them in the designated folders.

-**⚠️ NOTE:** Instead of putting separate *readme.md* files for each folder, I have put information about my learning of each libraries at the begining of every **"main"** jupyter notebooks.
+**⚠️ NOTE:** Instead of putting separate *readme.md* files for each folder, I have put information about my learning of each library at the beginning of every **"main"** Jupyter notebook.
 The notebooks which I created while learning the libraries, are named **main.ipynb**.
 This will apply to any further cases too.

 Wish me luck for the next phases !!